Skip to main content

 • Only one person has to create the repository.
 You can add the other person in settings after you create the repository.

-Report preparation
+Report Preparation

 Two formats for the report file.
 REPORT.md and REPORT.pdf.
-REPORT.md will be the file you fill out Convert REPORT.md to REPORT.pdf Organize all your plots into the plots folder Submit your REPORT.pdf on canvas at https://canvas.sfu.ca/courses/86832/assignments/1010536
+REPORT.md will be the file you fill out Convert REPORT.md to REPORT.pdf Organize all your plots into the plots folder Submit your REPORT.pdf on canvas at https://canvas.sfu.ca/courses/1369/assignments/70678

-• Reports wil be prepared in markdown
+• Reports will be prepared in markdown

 • Report files will be named REPORT.md and REPORT.pdf

-• REPORT.pdf should be submitted on canvas
+• REPORT.pdf should be submitted on Canvas

 You should run simulations using the following traces: